ChiaShengTu/Data_Mining/Exercise 2/Chia-Sheng-Tu---PS2.md

 heating + waterfront + newConstruction + centralAir (by using Stepwise regression)

-By using a cross validated RMSE, the linear medium model had a RMSE of 68077.25 and our chosen linear model had a RMSE of 63437.27.
-The KNN model had a RMSE of 66280.28 which was selected using repeated cross validation and then refitted to the testing set.
+By using a cross validated RMSE, we found that the linear medium model had a RMSE of 68077.25 and our chosen linear model had a RMSE of 63437.27.
+The KNN model had a RMSE of 66280.28 which was selected by using repeated cross validation and then refitted to the testing set.
 Our chosen linear model is the best at predicting market values for properties in Saratoga (do better at achieving lower out-of-sample mean-squared error).
-For a taxing authority, it’s clear that there are some important factors in determining property value compared to the medium model: Land Value, Waterfront Property and whether a house is a new construction.
+For a taxing authority, it is clear that there are some important factors in determining property value compared to the medium model, including Land Value, Waterfront Property and whether a house is a new construction.

 ## Problem 2: Classification and retrospective sampling